 An SME cluster follows the same topology as a regular Unified CM cluster.
-A publisher server provides the master configuration repository.
-A TFTP server may be co-resident with the publisher server if the number of phones or MGCP gateways in the cluster is relatively small.
+A publisher node provides the master configuration repository.
+The TFTP service can run on the publisher node if the number of phones or MGCP gateways in the cluster is relatively small.
 A redundancy ratio of 1:1 is recommended for call processing subscribers.

 To size an SME cluster, you must consider the functionality that it is expected to perform.
 In a base configuration, the SME acts as a routing aggregation point for a number of leaf clusters.
 It also provides centralized PSTN access for all of the leaf clusters connected to it.
-In more advanced configurations, the

-SME may also host centralized voice messaging, mobility, and conferencing services.
+In more advanced configurations, the SME may also host centralized voice messaging, mobility, and conferencing services.
 The performance of the SME is influenced by the type of trunk protocols that the leaf clusters use to connect to it and by the BHCA across those trunks.